-2.18 In many cases involving human sources, a relationship will not have been established or maintained for a covert purpose.
-Many sources merely volunteer or provide information that they have observed or acquired other than through a relationship, without being induced, asked, or tasked by a public authority.
-This means that the source is not a CHIS for the purposes of the 2000 Act and no authorisation under the 2000 Act is required.7 Example 1: A member of the public volunteers a piece of information to a member of a public authority regarding something they have witnessed in their neighbourhood.
-The member of the public would not be regarded as a CHIS.
-They are not passing information as a result of a relationship which has been established or maintained for a covert purpose.
+2.21 In many cases involving human sources, the source will not have established or maintained a relationship for a covert purpose.
+Many sources provide information that they have observed or acquired other than through a relationship.
+This means that the source is not a CHIS for the purposes of the 2000 Act and no CHIS authorisation is required.

+Example 1: A member of the public volunteers a piece of information to a member of a public authority regarding something they have witnessed in their neighbourhood.
+The member of the public is not a CHIS.
+They are not passing information obtained as a result of a relationship which has been established or maintained for a covert purpose.

 Example 2: A caller to a confidential hotline (such as Crimestoppers, the HMRC Fraud Hotline, the Anti-Terrorist Hotline, or the Security Service public telephone number) reveals that they know of criminal or terrorist activity.
 Even if the caller is involved in the activities on which they are reporting, the caller would not be considered a CHIS as the information is not being disclosed on the basis of a relationship which was established or maintained for that covert purpose.
 However, should the caller be asked to maintain their relationship with those involved and to continue to supply information (or it is otherwise envisaged that they will do so), an authorisation for the use or conduct of a CHIS may be appropriate.